-As our Vietnam Visa is about to expire, we are doing a quick visa run to Hong Kong to renew it.
+As our Vietnam Visa is about to expire, we are doing a quick visa run to Hong Kong in order to renew it.

 We already applied online for a new 3 month Visa for when we come back from Hong Kong.

-We take bus n.A21 for 33HKD (about 4.5USD) which will get us to city in roughly one hour.
-The landscape coming from the airport is particular: tall, not very beautiful, lined up apartment buildings rise up wherever there’s a minimum space, or in some cases artificial land has been built on the sea, while big green mountains cover the nearby background.
+We take bus n.A21 for 33HKD (about 4.5USD) which will get us to the city in roughly one hour.
+The landscape coming from the airport is particular: tall, old looking, lined up apartment buildings rise up wherever there’s a minimum space, or in some cases artificial land has been built on the sea, whilst big green mountains cover the nearby background.
 Of course this is due to the country’s limited sprawl.
-Similar old buildings occupy the ancient centre of the city too, in Kowloon and Tsim Sha Tsui.
+Similar old buildings occupy the centre of the city too, in Kowloon and Tsim Sha Tsui.

 Later we walk down south on Nathan Rd., passing by Kowloon Park and the quirky Hong Kong Avenue of Comic Stars.

 We use the underground MTR to cross the sea and get to Hong Kong Island, the newest part of the city.
 As we planned previously, the first and main thing we want to do is to go for The Peak, which is pretty much self explanatory.
 We get help from a kind young man who literally escorts us to the bus stop where we can catch the shuttle bus that will take us up.

 Not only buses and taxis run on the streets, but trams too.
 As a matter of fact trams were the first mean of transport installed in Hong Kong to face the steep climbs, and are still in use now, quite charming.